saezlab/flop/README.md

 - -e: config set, either 'desktop' or 'cluster'
 - -t: test mode, runs the pipeline with the test dataset and default parameters.
 Bear in mind that you still need to specify a config set with -e
 - -p: pvalue threshold that the genes or functional terms need to pass in order to be considered significant for the Jaccard Index module.
 Default is 1 (no filtering).
 - -f: Minimum number of significant genes per contrast.
 Only contrasts that have a minimum of n genes with a pvalue below 0.05 will be considered for enrichment analysis.
+Default is 0 (no filtering).
 - -h: shows this help message

 You can run FLOP with the minimal settings by using this command: